If you found a wallet on the road bulging with more than $900 cash, what would you do?

 Mihi said her Auntie April, the children's great-aunt and guardian, taught her to tell the truth and be responsible.

 A proud April Rihari, joined at the assembly by other whanau, said she tried to do the right thing by the children while also teaching them the right values.

-Mr Davis said it was a substantial sum of money, even for an adult, and the children's decision to do the right thing deserved to be celebrated.
+Mr Davis said it was a substantial sum and the children's decision to do the right thing deserved to be celebrated.

 for more articles from this region, go to NORTHERN ADVOCATE